Skip to main content

 The Atlantic Road, Molde and Kristiansund

-At the edge of the ocean on the Møre coast, the Atlantic Road stretches from island to island over eight bridges between the towns of Molde and Kristiansund.
+At the edge of the ocean between Molde and Kritsiansund, the Atlantic Road stretches 36 km between Bud and Kårvåg, from island to island and over eight bridges at the rim of the Møre coast.
 The Atlantic Road was made famous by the James Bond film ‘No Time to Die,’ which filmed a number of scenes on the road.

 Images of the road snaking its way over stormy seas, windswept islands and below an often troubled sky are what have made this National Scenic Route famous.
 If you start driving from either of the two towns, it takes less than an hour to arrive at this driving experience, often referred to as the world's most beautiful stretch of road.